-Do I have to choose between working as a Tour Director or Guide?
+Do I have to choose between working as a Tour Director or Tour Guide?

 Not at all.
 Most graduates do both and enjoy a balance of home and away.
-The rewards of working as a Tour Director & Guide are beyond measure.
+The rewards of working as a Tour Director and Tour Guide are beyond measure.
 Making a difference in the world and in the lives of the people with whom you travel is incredibly rewarding.
-Tour Directors & Guides inspire their guests to discover new perspectives.
+Tour Directors and Tour Guides inspire their guests to discover new perspectives.
 They create bridges of understanding between people and cultures. #ItAllStartedWithITMI.